wp-plugins/media-library-assistant/readme.txt

 5. The Settings page General tab, where you can customize support of Att.
 Categories, Att.
 Tags and other taxonomies, where-used reporting and the default sort order.
 6. The Settings page MLA Gallery tab, where you can add custom style and markup templates for `[mla_gallery]` shortcode output.
 7. The Settings page IPTC &amp; EXIF Processing Options screen, where you can map image metadata to standard fields (e.g. caption), taxonomy terms and custom fields.
-8. The Settings page Custom Field Processing Options screen, where you can map attachment metadata to custom fields for display in [mla_gallery] shortcodes and as sortable columns in the Media/Assistant submenu.
+8. The Settings page Custom Field Processing Options screen, where you can map attachment metadata to custom fields for display in [mla_gallery] shortcodes and as sortable, searchable columns in the Media/Assistant submenu.

 == Changelog ==

+= 1.13 =
+* New: Any custom field can be added as a sortable, searchable (click on a value to filter the table display) column in the Media/Assistant submenu.
+Custom fields can also be added to the quick edit and bulk edit areas.
+Use the Settings/Media Library Assistant Custom Field tab to control all three uses.
+* New: Access to EXIF data expanded to include the COMPUTED, THUMBNAIL and COMMENT arrays.
+Pseudo-values `ALL_EXIF` and `ALL_IPTC` added.
+Details in the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") and the Settings/Media Library Assistant Documentation tab.
+* New: For the `[mla_gallery]` shortcode, `mla_viewer=true` and related parameters can be coded to supply thumbnail images for non-image file types pdf, txt, doc, xls and ppt using the Google File Viewer.
+* New: For the `[mla_gallery]` shortcode, `post_parent=none` or `post_parent=any` can be coded to restrict gallery output to unattached or attached items respectively.
+* New: For the `[mla_gallery]` shortcode, `mla_style=none` parameter can be coded to suppress the inline CSS styles added to gallery output.
+* Fix: Corrected occasional error in field-level markup substitution using the `exif` prefix.
+* Fix: Corrected error in Custom Field Mapping of `_wp_attachment_metadata` during Media/Add New processing.

+= 1.12 =
+* One-off version for a private client.

 = 1.11 =
 * New: If the search box contains (only) a numeric value it is interpreted as a search by attachment ID.
 You can search for a numeric value in the text fields, e.g., title, by putting quotes around the value.